mattpolzin/OpenAPIKit/README.md

 ```

 Take a look at the [OpenAPIKit Schema Object](./documentation/schema_object.md) documentation for more information.

+#### OpenAPI References
+The `OpenAPI.Reference` type represents the OpenAPI specification's reference support that is essentially just JSON Reference specification compliant but with the ability to override summaries and descriptions at the reference site where appropriate.

+For details on the underlying reference support, see the next section on the `JSONReference` type.

 #### JSON References
 The `JSONReference` type allows you to work with OpenAPIDocuments that store some of their information in the shared Components Object dictionary or even external files.
 Only documents where all references point to the Components Object can be dereferenced currently, but you can encode and decode all references.